- Anthony Mann

-Anthony Mann’s greatest Westerns involve dark heroes who conceal deep wounds.
-Subject to the cruelty of the world, his heroes are extreme men at the mercy of an unseen and often irrational emotional force inside themselves.
+Anthony Mann’s greatest Westerns involve dark heroes who conceal their deep wounds.
+His heroes are extreme men at the mercy of an unseen and often irrational emotional force inside themselves.
 This internal hero, whose inner conflicts are distended by the natural and unforgiving landscape, pursues a villain who echoes the very worst parts of himself.
-Mann’s heroes appear simple and straightforward at first, their complexities revealed and gradually built upon, while their closeness to the villain blurs the lines between good and evil.
+Mann’s heroes appear simple and straightforward at first; their complexities are revealed gradually, while their closeness to the villain blurs the lines between good and evil.
 His heroes are reluctant, but in due course, they distance themselves from their initial moral ambiguity.
 At the same time, his villains reveal themselves to be entirely unhinged representations of what the hero might become if he does not change his ways.
 Over time, Mann’s heroes and villains differentiate themselves exclusively through action, and yet the director’s almost expressionist style rarely dispenses action.
 Mann simmers tensions until the conflict boils over into bursts of sudden, violent intensity, from which the hero survives with a measure of self-understanding.
-One of the few auteurs of the Western genre, Mann’s thematic and narrative structures were never more masterfully outlined in these ways than in The Naked Spur, released in 1953 at the height of the director’s expressiveness.
+One of the few auteurs of the Western genre, Mann’s thematic and narrative structures were never more masterfully outlined in these ways than in The Naked Spur, released in 1953 at the height of the director’s talent.

 The dynamic between these characters is structured in ways that resonate with the power of high drama from the Greek masters or Shakespeare.
 In the alluded cruelty of Oedipus or the bloody Macbeth, violence denotes a sudden expression of emotion.
 Mann’s tightly-wound characters build toward these expressions in ways that feel conceived by a great dramatist, the acts themselves having profound symbolic meaning for the characters onscreen and not—as in some Western filmmaking—for the sake of pure thrills.
 Basinger’s “mathematical” assessment of the Oscar-nominated screenplay by Sam Rolfe and Harold Jack Bloom is apt.
 However, perhaps geometrical is a better adjective: The sharply designed picture resembles a pentagon with character vertexes connected by lines of conflict and tragedy.
 This equally fixed structure blurs the usual black and white starkness between the different shapes of hero and villain, while also strengthening the connections between the main protagonist, antagonist, and the supporting characters.
 For all its interconnectivity, the film’s expressiveness celebrates the isolation of complex characters within a vast landscape—as though The Naked Spur was a visceral chamber drama set in the far-reaching Colorado Territory.
 For Mann, the wilderness landscape of the West becomes an almost ironic counterpart to the internal characters found in his Western cinema.